Dullstroom trout

 When the fishing is tough, the guide work matters more — reading the water, adjusting depth and making the right presentation can turn a quiet day into a rewarding one.

-Yes — if you want a focused winter trout day with a clear plan.
+Yes — July and August are worth planning if you want a focused winter trout day.

-These conditions suit anglers who want to improve water reading, fly choice, presentation and stillwater trout tactics.
-It may not be easy numbers fishing at the moment, but a guided day gives you a much clearer plan when the water is technical.
+July and August suit anglers who want to improve water reading, fly choice, presentation and stillwater trout tactics.
+It may not be easy numbers fishing, but the 3.5kg rainbow reported from Laverpa during June is a good reminder that quality fish are still around.
+A guided day gives you a clearer plan when the water is technical.
 Please check the booking calendar first because it shows already booked days, then WhatsApp Shayne with your preferred date before making payment.

 Plan your Dullstroom fishing day.